 LEMON DILL PARMESAN SALMON

 This Lemon Dill Parmesan Salmon is my new favorite way to prep salmon!
 For the longest time, I only made my salmon one way: with Cajun seasoning, honey, onion powder, and garlic powder (I’ll have to post the recipe on here someday).
 No other preparation could compare in terms of flavor… until now!
 This pan-cooked Lemon Dill Parmesan Salmon is so freaking delicious and easy that I can’t stop making it!
-It’s just perfect served with roasted parmesan asparagus and garlic herb rice.
+It’s just perfect served with roasted parmesan asparagus and pearl couscous.

 Other benefits of wild salmon